 What to Expect

-You may notice a mild soreness in your throat.
-You may wish to gargle with lightly salted water or suck on hard candy.
+You may have a mild sore throat.
+You can gargle with lightly salted water or suck on hard candy to relieve symptoms.
+You may also feel full or have gas pains.

 When you have received sedation, you are at an increased risk of falling.
 You may need help with things you don’t normally need help with.
 Falls can result in serious injury.